sdanzig/user-upload-ui/README.md

 ## Description

-This Angular application serves as a front-end UI for uploading CSV files containing user data to a REST API.
+This Angular application serves as a front-end UI for uploading CSV files containing user data to a REST API, running by default on port 4200, and due to CORS protection, it must run on that port.
 The server-side application runs on `http://localhost:8080`.
 After the upload, a snackbar notification will display the upload status.

 ## Requirements